needle-mirror/com.unity.burst/Documentation~/Burst.md

 - **Enable Compilation**: When checked, Burst compiles Jobs and Burst custom delegates that are tagged with the attribute `[BurstCompile]`.
 Default is checked.
 - **Enable Safety Checks**: When checked, Burst enables safety checks on code that uses collection containers (e.g `NativeArray<T>`).
 Checks include job data dependency and container indexes out of bounds.
 Note that this option disables the noaliasing performance optimizations, by default.
 Default is checked.
 - **Synchronous Compilation**: When checked, Burst will compile synchronously - See [`[BurstCompile]` options](#synchronous-compilation).
 Default is unchecked.
+- **Native Debug Mode Compilation**: When checked, Burst will disable optimizations on all code compiled, in order to make it easier to debug via a native debugger - See [Native Debugging](#native-debugging).
+Default is unchecked.
 - **Show Timings**: When checked, Burst logs the time it takes to JIT compile a Job in the Editor.
 Default is unchecked.
 - **Open Inspector...**: Opens the [Burst Inspector Window](#burst-inspector).